jarvis-assistant-ai/jarvis-assistant-ai.github.io/case-studies.md

 ## Client Testimonials

-*"Jarvis AI's solutions have transformed our operations.
+*"Alpha AI's solutions have transformed our operations.
 The insights we've gained have been invaluable to our decision-making process."*
 — Michael Rodriguez, CTO, Global Investment Bank

 *"The implementation of Jarvis Assistant has revolutionized our patient care processes.
 It's like having an extra team member who's always on top of things."*